ProvableHQ/welcome/documentation/aleo/concepts/06_account_balance.md

 ## Owned Records

 Because Aleo is fully private, the user must scan the chain and attempt to decrypt every encrypted record with the `account view key` to find all the records an `account` owns.
-Only the `account view key` that successfully decrypts the record are determined to owned by the corresponding `account address` and spendable by the `account private key`.
+A record is owned by the corresponding `account address` and spendable by the `account private key` only if the cooresponding `account view key` successfully decrypts the record.

 ## Spent Records